mayrajeo/tree-detection-evo/README.md

 > Deep neural networks, being a black-box model, hide the information about how they reason their decision.
 We used both occlusion and saliency maps to gain insight on which input features 3D-CNN puts the most weight.
 Finally, we used the best-performing 3D-CNN to produce wall-to-wall tree species map for the full study area that can later be used as a ground-truth in other tasks, such as tree species mapping from multispectral satellite images.
 Improved tree species classification demonstrated by our study can benefit both sustainable forestry and biodiversity conservation.

-![Results](images/result_map.jpeg "Results aggregated to 10 m grid")
+![Results](images/result_map.jpeg "Results aggregated to 10 m grid") *Main tree species aggregated to 10 m grid.
+Each grid cell is labeled with the most common tree species based on the number of treetops.
+Smaller figure shows a 100m X 100m patch with a larger aspen stand*

 ## Getting started